-Kristin is exploring what it means to practice a Buddhist response to environmental and social injustice.
-She is dedicated to cultivating broad-scale awakening to authentic earth relationship through meditation, sustainable living and advocacy.
-Kristin is an active member of the Insight Meditation Community of Washington (DC), former board member of the Buddhist Insight Network, GreenFaith fellow and is currently being trained as a Community Dharma Leader through Spirit Rock.
-Kristin is also a co-founder of White Awake whose mission is to develop awareness of race dynamics among white people.
-She holds a Master’s in Environmental Management from Duke University, has worked as an independent consultant and staff member at several environmental organizations.
+Kristin is exploring what it means to practice a robust response to environmental and social injustice rooted in Dharma.
+A dharma teacher with the Insight Meditation Community of Washington (DC), Kristin graduated from the Spirit Rock Community Dharma Leader program.
+As a co-founder of White Awake, Kristin has been supporting white people since 2011 with a Dharma-based approach to uprooting racism in ourselves and in our world.
+She is a GreenFaith fellow and serves on the advisory boards of Project Inside Out and the Catholic-Buddhist Dialogue on Climate Change.
+She holds a Master’s in Environmental Management from Duke University and has worked as an independent consultant and on staff at several environmental organizations.
 Kristin is a native of New Mexico and currently lives in Washington DC.

 Peter is committed to expressing his deep gratitude for life through service to others.
 His greatest wish is to leverage his 20yrs of professional technical expertise in support of causes in alignment with compassionate living and the insight of interbeing.
 Along with One Earth Sangha he currently also works with the Buddhist Climate Action Network and the Earth Holder Sangha helping to further their goals of promoting a sustainable relationship with the environment via technology.
 He practices mindfulness with the Order of Interbeing and works as a Web Developer and Server Administrator just outside of Portland Oregon.

 Tashi Gatön — Web Producer